Mr-PQ-Crypto/BQTRU_cryptanalysis/README.md

 a) `No dimension reduction`:

 * You can launch the key attack(naive way) with no dimension reduction by applying no homomorphisms.
-In this attack, we guess the set `T` and then run the lattice reduction using progressive BKZ with no dimension reduction.
+In this attack, we guess the set `I` and then run the lattice reduction using progressive BKZ with no dimension reduction.

 ```